 Next to the lava rock in the photo above, you will see a tiny ice baby being born :)

-There were so many ice sculptures in the cave in their different stages of life, growing taller by colourful lava rocks.
+There were so many ice sculptures in the cave, at different stages of life, growing taller among colourful lava rocks.

 Extraordinary Ice Sculptures in Lofthellir Cave

-I walked as far as we were allowed inside the cave where there were myriad ice sculptures surrounded by colourful lava walls.
+I walked as far as we were allowed inside the cave, where colourful lava walls surrounded myriad ice sculptures.

-If you have ever read the series of books about the Moomin by Tove Hansen, which almost all of us in Iceland have read as children, then you will see great similarities between the "younger" ice sculptures and some characters in these books, called the Hattifatteners :)
+If you have ever read the series of Finnish books about the Moomin by Tove Hansen, which almost all of us in Iceland have read as children, then you will see great similarities between the "younger" ice sculptures and some characters in these books, called the Hattifatteners.

-I felt like a child again in this magical cave.
+I felt like a kid again in this magical cave - and so did my fellow travellers :)

 Lofthellir cave is so beautiful